Fitzwilliam College Online Summer School

 Time Monday to Friday

-Explore Host-Guest interactions: Discuss host-guest recognition in supramolecular chemistry, including the design principles behind cation, anion, and neutral guest recognition.
+Host-guest chemistry: We will discuss molecular recognition in supramolecular chemistry, including the design principles behind cation, anion, and neutral guest recognition.
 Learn about the impact and significance of this field, as exemplified by the Nobel Prize in Chemistry awarded in 1987.

-Week 2 Self-assembly of molecular structures: Discuss the process of self-assembly, where large supramolecular structures are formed/organised through non-covalent interactions, with a focus on examples found in nature such as DNA.
+You will be introduced to the process of self-assembly, where large supramolecular structures are formed/organised through non-covalent interactions, with a focus on examples found in nature such as DNA.

-Synthesis and applications of molecular machines: Discuss the 2016 Nobel Prize in Chemistry and the various techniques used to synthesize molecular machines and their applications.
+Discuss the 2016 Nobel Prize in Chemistry and the various techniques used to synthesize molecular machines and their applications.

-Uncovering the inspiration for chemistry: A Q&A session to explore students' motivations for pursuing chemistry, discuss inspiring stories of researchers and their impactful discoveries and give an insight into a life of a chemist.
+Discuss inspiring stories of researchers and their impactful discoveries and give an insight into a life of a chemist.

 Final Presentation